Applying to the Summer Research Program

 The Canisius dormitories do not have a cafeteria that is open during the summer, but there are facilities for students to make their own meals.
 There is a cafeteria on the Roswell Park campus where food service is available for breakfast, lunch, and dinner during the work week and on weekends.
 Also, there are a variety of restaurants and diners throughout Buffalo featuring local and worldwide cuisine.
 Interns are responsible for paying for their own meals.

 How can I get from the dormitory to Roswell Park?

 Metro bus and subway lines are available modes of transportation.
 It is a two-minute walk from the Canisius College campus to the Metro rail station.
 Monthly passes are available for purchase once students arrive at the campus.

 Are social activities planned for dormitory students during off-hours and weekends?

 Yes.
 There are periodic social activities planned for both weeknights and weekends during the course of the program.
 These activities are meant for interns to bond with their peers and enjoy relaxation time away from their research experience.
-Participants will receive a program schedule that lists these activities shortly before the program begins.
+Participants will receive a program schedule that lists these activities at the start of the program.

 What social activities will be taking place this year?

 While 2020 events have not been confirmed yet, events in previous years have included restaurant nights, tours of Niagara Falls and Buffalo Bisons minor league baseball games.